Professor Simon Robinson

 In 2001, Professor Robinson was awarded a Royal Society University Research Fellowship concerned with the further development and application of non-invasive MRI methods to identify and evaluate quantitative imaging biomarkers of tumour pathophysiology.
 These techniques were used to i) interrogate tumours derived from cell lines with altered expression of specific genes that influence tumour progression and angiogenesis, and ii) assess tumour response to vascular disrupting agents.

-In 2006, Professor Robinson transferred his Fellowship to the ICR to take up a Career Development Faculty post, leading a pre-clinical MRI team within the Cancer Research UK (CRUK) Clinical Magnetic Resonance Research Section.
+In 2006, Professor Robinson transferred his Fellowship to the ICR to take up a Career Development Faculty post, leading a pre-clinical MRI group within the Cancer Research UK (CRUK) Clinical Magnetic Resonance Research Section.
 He secured tenure at the ICR in 2011.

 Professor Robinson was a named co-investigator in the CRUK & EPSRC Cancer Imaging Centre awarded to the ICR in 2008, and renewed in 2013.
 Professor Robinson’s research continues to focus on the application of both established and innovative, quantitative functional MRI techniques to evaluate imaging biomarkers of tumour pathophysiology and treatment response in pre-clinical models of cancer.